Abul Khair Litu: Bengal Foundation

-As part of his endeavour to promote and showcase Bangladeshi art on a larger platform, Litu set up the Bengal Foundation in 1986, of which he is still the chairperson.
-The Bengal Foundation is a registered private trust funded entirely by the Bengal Group.
 Over a span of twenty-five years since its inception, the Bengal Foundation has promoted a variety of visual and performing arts and crafts, with regular local, regional and international events.
 One such prominent event is a series of monthly music concerts where admission is free.
 The Bengal Foundation also holds demonstrations, seminars and workshops, and awards scholarships for those interested in studying Bangladeshi music.